5 Steps Towards Accessible Web Design

 Achieving accessible web design should be on every designer, developer, marketer and content editor’s radar.
 As the web continues to grow and plays a bigger part in our everyday lives, website accessibility has become increasingly more crucial in delivering content and services to digital consumers.

-Any business today that has a website has a responsibility to ensure that everyone has access to it and can benefit from the user experience it provides.
+Any business today that has a website, and every web agency, has a responsibility to ensure that everyone has access to it and can benefit from the user experience it provides.